MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 ## Supported operators

-The following operators are fully supported for all string formats in the **Get-EXO\*** cmdlets in the EXO V2 module:
+The following operators are fully supported for all string formats in the **Get-EXO\*** cmdlets in the Exchange Online PowerShell module:

 - [Logical operators](/powershell/module/microsoft.powershell.core/about/about_logical_operators):
   - `-and`